mooman219/fontdue/README.md

 # Fontdue

 Fontdue is a simple, `no_std`, pure Rust, truetype font parser and rasterizer.
 It aims to support all valid (unicode encoded) TrueType fonts correctly.
+It aims to make interacting with fonts as fast as possible.
+This includes getting layout information and rasterization.

-This libary _does_ make allocations and depends on the `alloc` library.
-Fonts are fully parsed on creation and relevant information is stored in a faster to accesss format (TODO).
-The font structures have no lifetime dependencies unlike other font libraries.
+A non-goal of this library is to be allocation free and have a fast/"zero cost" initial load.
+This libary _does_ make allocations and depends on the `alloc` crate.
+Fonts are fully parsed on creation and relevant information is stored in a more conveinent to accesss format.
+Unlike other font libraries, the font structures have no lifetime dependencies since it allocates its own space.

+Ideally, font loading should be faster in the future, but making the loading process correct and readable was the initial priority.

 ## TrueType Tables
 - `cmap` Character to glyph mapping (Unicode only)